TIBTHINK/minecraft-server/README.md

 Makes a run script for you to use. \
 Sets the ram to what you want to give them. \
 Auto accepts the EULA before boot. \
-Auto detect how many cores are in the system.
+Auto detect how many cores are in the system. \
+Windows supported.
+[Beta]

 ## Going to be added to the script

 install of mcron \
 detected if requirements are met \
-support on all linux based platforms (i.e arch centos) \
+support on all linux based platforms (i.e arch centos)
-support for windows standalone